withastro/roadmap/proposals/0041-i18n-routing.md

 > [!NOTE]
 > This feature requires adapter support using an Astro feature

-An opt-in feature that allows to detect the `Accept-Langauge` cookie sent by the browser, and redirect users the corresponding locale.
+An opt-in feature that allows to detect the `Accept-Langauge` header sent by the browser, and redirect users the corresponding locale.
 If a locale isn't supported - AKA isn't present in the `locales` list - Astro won't execute any redirect.

 The user can enable the feature using the `detectBrowserLanguage` configuration: